Séamus Power (Waterford hurler): Achievements

-He won three county minor medals with Mount Sion in 1945-47 and as a senior won a further sixteen county senior championship medals - twelve for hurling and four for football.
-All his senior medals were won in a period of just thirteen years.
-He was one of the greatest of that golden generation of Mount Sion players that carried all before them.
-They defeated all-comers from all the hurling counties and were the backbone of the great Waterford county side from 1957-63 providing six players to that team: Martin Og Morrissey, Séamus Power, Philly Grimes, Mick Flannelly, Frankie Walsh and Larry Guinan.
+At the club level with Mount Sion, he earned three county minor medals between 1945 and 1947.
+During a thirteen-year period as a senior player, he won sixteen county senior championship medals, consisting of twelve in hurling and four in football.

+He was a prominent member of the Mount Sion team that dominated local competitions during this era.
+The club provided six players Martin Og Morrissey, Seamus Power, Philly Grimes, Mick Flanelly, Frankie Walsh, and Larry Guinan to the Waterford county team between 1957 and 1963.

+His Inter county honours include one senior All-Ireland medal, one National League title, one Oireachtas medal. three Munster titles, and six Railway Cup medals.
+Following his playing career, he served as a trainer, coach, and selector for the Waterford senior hurling team and held similar roles with Mount Sion.
+Additionally, he was a prominent hurling refree.

 He won one senior All-Ireland medal, one National League, one Oireachtas, three Munster and six Railway Cup medals.
 He was trainer, coach and selector to the county senior hurling team for a number of years and held similar positions with the Mount Sion club.
 He was also one of the top referees in hurling and was in charge of the National League final in New York in the 1960s.